fivepixels/dotfiles/howto/install.md

-# HOW TO
+# How to Install

-How do I configure my development environment.
+Install Applications and Software

 ## Install HomeBrew for install all of the programs
 - Install [HomeBrew](https://github.com/Homebrew)